 BY CK Lam

-Essenze Magazine is a prestigious magazine featuring a vibrant mix of fashion, people, luxury, and many more.
+Essenze Magazine is a prestigious magazine by CHTNetwork, featuring a vibrant mix of fashion, people, luxury, and many more.
 An article on Maple Palace Restaurant in Penang appeared in Vol. 34-14 and I had been interviewed for the article.

 The interview over lunch at the Chinese restaurant with gracious host Vivien Teoh and Tan Loy Sin was documented and also with photos taken.